-An add-on for Excel 2010 (or SharePoint, actually) called PowerPivot released by Microsoft allows you to generate reports by combining data from huge and numerous datasets i.e. combine data from Excel, Access, SAP, SQL, Feeds and summarise them into neat PivotTables or PivotCharts.
+Power Pivot is an add-on for Excel called PowerPivot released by Microsoft allows you to generate reports by combining data from multiple, large datasets.
+You can combine data from Excel, Access, SAP, SQL, SharePoint, Feeds and summarise them into neat PivotTables or PivotCharts.

 Who can user PowerPivots?